Welcome to my income report for February 2019

 The routine of working 9-5, then developing my side projects until midnight, is not sustainable in the long term.

-I can take another vacation and travel to more inspiring country with better weather for a week, but it is a sunk cost without an adequate payoff.
+I can take another vacation and travel to a more inspiring country with better weather for a week, but it is a sunk cost without an adequate payoff.

 I know I would be action faking instead of executing.

 The finish line is so close.
-My project is only few steps away from public beta.
+My project is only a few steps away from public beta.
 I can’t slow down or give up right now.

 I have to push through and ship that damn thing.

 Only then I can balance out things I neglected in my life.
 Like getting a driver’s license.

 This category groups all interest income earned on money deposits and saving construction plans.

 A new challenger bank, Trinity bank, has entered the Czech market.

 Unfortunately, this bank focuses primarily on the affluent client segment and does not need client deposits.